Factual: - All Programmes

 The Man Who Invented Motion Pictures by Paul Fischer (Omnibus)

-The story of the invention of the motion picture and the mysterious man behind it.
+How the motion picture was invented by the mysterious man behind it.

 ÃÛÑ¿´«Ã½ Radio 4 Extra